dimitri/pgloader/pgloader.1.md

 Here's an example:

-    load database
-	   from mysql://localhost/adv
-       into postgresql:///adv
+    LOAD DATABASE
+         FROM      mysql://root@localhost/sakila
+         INTO postgresql://localhost:54393/sakila

-    with drop tables, truncate, create tables, create indexes, reset sequences,
+     WITH drop tables, create tables, create indexes, reset sequences

-         downcase identifiers
+      SET maintenance_work_mem to '128MB',

-     set work_mem to '128MB', maintenance_work_mem to '512 MB'
+          work_mem to '12MB',
+          search_path to 'sakila'

-    cast type datetime to timestamptz drop default using zero-dates-to-null, type date drop not null drop default using zero-dates-to-null, type tinyint to boolean using tinyint-to-boolean;
+     CAST type datetime to timestamptz drop default drop not null using zero-dates-to-null, type date drop not null drop default using zero-dates-to-null, -- type tinyint to boolean using tinyint-to-boolean, type year to integer

+     -- INCLUDING ONLY TABLE NAMES MATCHING ~/film/, 'actor' -- EXCLUDING TABLE NAMES MATCHING ~<ory>

+     BEFORE LOAD DO
+     $$ create schema if not exists sakila; $$;

 The `database` command accepts the following clauses and options: